insected/bobbae_gcp-wiki/Machine-Learning.md

 In digital circuits and machine learning, a [one-hot](https://en.m.wikipedia.org/wiki/One-hot) is a group of bits among which the legal combinations of values are only those with a single high (1) bit and all the others low (0).

-Some learning algorithms only work with numerical feature vectors.
-When some feature in your dataset is categorical, like “colors” or “days of the week,” you can transform such a categorical feature into several binary ones.

-If your example has a categorical feature “colors” and this feature has three possible values: “red,” “yellow,” “green,” you can transform this feature into a vector of three numerical values.
-By doing so, you increase the dimensionality of your feature vectors.
-You should not transform red into 1, yellow into 2, and green into 3 to avoid increasing the dimensionality because that would imply that there’s an order among the values in this category and this specific order is important for the decision making.
-If the order of a feature’s values is not important, using ordered numbers as values is likely to confuse the learning algorithm, because the algorithm will try to find a regularity where there’s no one, which may potentially lead to overfitting.

 https://machinelearningmastery.com/why-one-hot-encode-data-in-machine-learning/